chikeud/Sphinx/readme.md

 This is the first version of a web app for [Stör](http://www.storapp.io).
 The goal of this project is to buid an application that's fast, reliable and easy to use; we aim to turn the cumbersome process of storage, into a calm and pleasant experience.
 Through this process, we hope to annihilate the [competition](https://www.storewithneighbor.com) and make them look stupid.

+## Beware!
+> If you don't read this documentation that I've put my blood, sweat, and tears into and you come and start asking me any stupid questions, I will lose my precious marbles.

 ## Structure